Designed in Canva

 more efficient information flow, while SCM works at facilitating the physical workflows

 between fundamentals of the supply chain.
 It is on this basis that the partnership SCM model will increase the level of integration between various partners and thus paves the way for more effective use of various EC technologies.

 A cycle view of a supply chain is very useful when considering operational decisions.
-Because, the roles of each member of the supply chain is clearly outlined in cycle view of supply chain.
-To understand a particular supply chain it is very much necessary.
-Another view of understanding supply chain is push-pull view.
+Because the roles of each member of the supply chain are clearly outlined in the cycle view of the supply chain.
+Understanding a particular supply chain is very much necessary.
+Another view of the understanding supply chain is the push-pull view.

 1.Bhuvaneswari.D.”An Overview of Supply Chain Management”.https://www.fibre2fashion.com/industry-article/5123/an-overview-of-supply-chain-management.

 2.V.
 Daniel R. Guide,Terry P. Harrison,Luk N. Van Wassenhove.(2003).”The Challenge of Closed-Loop Supply Chains”.
 Interfaces.
 Vol.33, No.6.